renovatebot/renovate/docs/usage/configuration-options.md

 ## minor

 Add to this object if you wish to define rules that apply only to minor updates.

-## node

-Using this configuration option allows you to apply common configuration and policies across all Node.js version updates even if managed by different package managers (`npm`, `yarn`, etc.).

-Check out our [Node.js documentation](https://docs.renovatebot.com/node) for a comprehensive explanation of how the `node` option can be used.

 ## npmToken